-Raider Express Keeps on Truckin' with Fivetran, Snowflake and Tableau
+Raider Express Keeps on Truckin' With Fivetran, Snowflake and Tableau

-Diesel fuel isn't the only thing powering Raider Express' 500 refrigerated trailers that haul across the 48 continental US states.
+Diesel fuel isn't the only thing powering Raider Express' 500 refrigerated trailers that haul goods across the 48 continental US states.
 Raider Express, the Fort Worth, Texas-based trucking company with 400 employees, seemingly transports as much data as it does cold-stored protein goods.

 The fuel driving the data is a mixed blend off Fivetran, SQL Server, Snowflake and Tableau.
 In combination with onboard telematics and GPS systems, this array of technology monitors fuel efficiency, traffic, refrigeration temperature, weather, truck component failure, wind speed, road elevation, tire pressure, truck idleness, driver hours and you name it—all in virtually real time.